 Some folks feel adamant about never letting a dog put their mouth on a human and they do have a point.
 A dog may not discriminate between the strong hands of a man that they roughhouse with and that of a child or baby.
 That being said, we encourage you to let your puppy mouth your hands.
 This way you know how hard he is biting down and you can give him the appropriate feedback.
 Many people like to wrestle and roughhouse with their dogs.
 This is a personal decision that you have to make, taking into consideration your family and any children who will encounter your dog.
 (For more on this topic please see Prevention).

-- On rainy days, when it is miserable outside and you can’t go for much of a walk or run, a dog with a vast repertoire of games under his belt is easy to tucker out inside the house.
+- When the weather is too hot, cold, or wet – a dog with a vast repertoire of games under his belt is easy to tucker out inside the house.

-- A game can be just as educational as any other thing that you opt to teach your canine friend, and sometimes for a tired or stressed-out person, a game with your puppy might be just the thing you both need.
+- Games are as educational as anything that you opt to teach.
+For a tired or stressed-out person, a game with your puppy might be just the thing you both need.